-No matter where - Cloud, On-Premise, or locally.
+No matter where - cloud, on-prem, or locally.

 Since production scenarios often look complex, ZenML is built with integrations in mind.
-ZenML supports an ever-growing range of integrations for processing, training, and serving, and you can always add custom integrations via our extensible interfaces.
+ZenML will support a range of integrations for processing, training, and serving, and you can always add custom integrations via our extensible interfaces.